capensisma/Herald/README.md

 ##Overview

-#### Media (medium)
+#### Medium

-In this package media refers to the many types formats that you can use transmit messages.
-Most common examples would be in-app-notifications and Emails.
+In this package medium refers to the many formats that you can use transmit messages.
+Common examples are in-app-notifications and Email.
 In the future I hope to expand this list to include things like push notifications and text messages.
-For reference, media is plural for medium.

 #### Couriers